wcanetti/pubsub-to-bq/README.md

 ### Streaming Inserts to BigQuery with Cloud Dataflow CUSTOM Job

 Prerequisite 1: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
-Use the *schema_customers_delta.json* file attached to this project to set the schema to the created table using the option "edit as text".
+Use the *schema_customers_delta.json* file attached to this project (within the other_resources subfolder) to set the schema to the created table using the option "edit as text".

 Prerequisite 2: Create a BigQuery table in the project and dataset of your preference named "products_delta".
-Use the *schema_products_delta.json* file attached to this project to set the schema to the created table using the option "edit as text".
+Use the *schema_products_delta.json* file attached to this project (within the other_resources subfolder) to set the schema to the created table using the option "edit as text".

+Prerequisite 3: Create another topic (apart from the cdc-postgres-instance.inventory.customers ==> already created in section above) called cdc-postgres-instance.inventory.products.

 The JAVA code in this repository, resolves the constraints mentioned on the previous section.
 It allows to specify in the *configuration.properties file* in the resources subfolder of this project, the different tables (mapped 1:1 with topics in Cloud Pub/Sub), that we want to group and get changes for, in a single Dataflow job.
 You can list the desired number of tables, but please consider setting up the correct number of maximum dataflow workers and machine type, by taking in consideration the volume of data and the frequency of the changes.